jgtonys/jgNote/README.md

 After install, jgNote will be automatically powered up but **nothing will be shown**. **This is because there is no firebase & github settings for jgNote**.
 Follow below instructions.

+**Close Application via tray icon(IMPORTANT!!)
+YOU NEED TO CLOSE APPLICATION VIA TRAY ICON!
+This application is not really closed until tray-close is clicked!**

 **copy settingFiles to installed Folder**

 This [Video](https://youtu.be/N1QT2c72KCI) shows **how to set json files**

 *In firebase setting, google analytics is optional.
 And if you do not need image uploading for markdown note, `github.json` can be empty.
 Only firebase.json must be set to execute jgNote correctly*

+When making new firebase database(firestore), you need to make new database from firebase project.
+Otherwise, application will cause error.

 copy `firebase.json` and `github.json` to